Fines for unauthorised absence from school

 If you have concerns about your child's attendance, you should contact:

 - your child's school first

 - The Attendance Advisory Service if your child is causing you special concern.

-Every school has an allocated attendance advisory officer, whose job it is to work in partnership with you and the school to secure school attendance and give support.
+Most schools in the Royal Borough of Greenwich have an allocated Attendance Advisory Officer.
+It is their role to work in partnership with parents or carers and schools to secure school attendance and give support.

 Attendance advisory officers can offer advice on: